 - 4 tbsp fresh cilantro, chopped

 - Place whole eggplant into preheated 400F oven on baking sheet covered in aluminum foil for 50-60 minutes.
 Flip eggplants on sheet midway through.
+If roasting the narrower Asian eggplant, reduce roasting time to 2-25 minutes.

 - Chop the onions, ginger, garlic, and peppers, if you haven’t done so already.